Frequently Asked Questions

 Find out more about Listings and Features.

-• complete the registration form before the 14th of February so that we have up-to-date artwork and information for you.
+• complete the registration form before the deadline so that we have up-to-date artwork and information for you.

-• You will still need to include your studio address, and if you can include your studio number it would be a big help.
+• You will still need to include your studio address, and if you can include your studio number it would be a big help for the designers.

-• Look out for the email from us about how to do the form
+• Look out for the email or text from us about how to do the form as an SVA artist and for the discount code.

-We’re hoping to connect artists, plus we work with lots of different artists and partner organisations, so there may be a space for you in a mill building, empty shop or another artist's studio for example.
+We connect with many artists, plus we work with lots of different artists and partner organisations, so there may be a space for you in a mill building, empty shop or another artist's studio for example.

-You’ll be refunded to the bank card you paid with, and we aim to pay people for the Payback Scheme within one month of the work being completed (and/or once we’ve seen proof, such as a completed timesheet).
+• You’ll be refunded to the bank card you paid with, and we aim to pay people for the Payback Scheme within 30 days of the work being completed (and/or once we’ve seen proof, such as a completed timesheet).

 The support work doesn’t have to be completed during the busy Open Studios period, it can be completed before or afterwards.

-On the Payback Scheme page you will find a range of Payback Roles that we are looking to fill for 2024, so let us know on the registration form which ones you would like to apply for.
+On the Payback Scheme page you will find a range of Payback Roles that we are looking to fill for this year, so let us know on the registration form which ones you would like to apply for.

 1. Once your email address is on the form, which is one of the first questions, you can save the session.
 Head to the bottom of the page and find the ‘Save’ button.